My Sharona

 Key tracks

-Good Girls Don't — The follow-up single that also became a major hit, showcasing the band's knack for catchy, slightly provocative pop-rock.
+Good Girls Don't — The follow-up single that also became a major hit, reaching number 11 on the Billboard chart and further cementing the band's provocative, hook-laden style.